XinyiXuXD/DGML-master/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py dataset 'online_products'
 ```

-* We also provide the results of in_shop dataset and achive 88.93% of recall@1 evaluation metric, which is not given in our paper.
+* We also provide the results of in_shop dataset which is not given in our paper.
+We achive 88.93% of recall@1 evaluation metric.
 To get the results, run
 ```linux
 CUDA_VISIBLE_DEVICES=0 python main.py dataset 'in_shop'
 ```